Formula-R1: Incentivizing LLM Reasoning over Complex Tables with Numerical Computation via Formula-Driven Reinforcement Learning: Abstract

 \section{Abstract}

-Tables are a fundamental structure for organizing and analyzing data, making effective table understanding a critical capability for intelligent systems.
-While large language models (LMs) demonstrate strong general reasoning abilities, they continue to struggle with accurate numerical or symbolic reasoning over tabular data, especially in complex scenarios.
-Spreadsheet formulas provide a powerful and expressive medium for representing executable symbolic operations, encoding rich reasoning patterns that remain largely underutilized.
-In this paper, we propose \textit{Formula Tuning} (Fortune), a reinforcement learning (RL) framework that trains LMs to generate executable spreadsheet formulas for question answering over general tabular data. \textit{Formula Tuning} reduces the reliance on supervised formula annotations by using binary answer correctness as a reward signal, guiding the model to learn formula derivation through reasoning.
-We provide a theoretical analysis of its advantages and demonstrate its effectiveness through extensive experiments on seven table reasoning benchmarks. \textit{Formula Tuning} substantially enhances LM performance, particularly on multi-step numerical and symbolic reasoning tasks, enabling a 7B model to outperform OpenAI o1 on table understanding.
-This highlights the potential of formula-driven RL to advance symbolic table reasoning in LMs. \begingroup \makebox[0pt][]{\footnotemark}
+Tables are a fundamental medium for organizing and analyzing data, making table reasoning a critical capability for intelligent systems.
+Although large language models (LLMs) exhibit strong general reasoning abilities, they still struggle with accurate numerical reasoning over tabular data, particularly in complex table settings beyond simple relational lookup.
+Spreadsheet formulas provide a powerful and expressive interface for executable symbolic operations, enabling rich reasoning patterns that remain largely underexplored by existing LLMs.
+In this paper, we introduce \textit{Formula-R1}, a model trained via \textit{Formula Tuning} (Fortune), a formula-driven reinforcement learning (RL) framework for table reasoning. \textit{Formula Tuning} trains LLMs to generate executable spreadsheet formulas for question answering over general tabular data, using execution success and answer correctness as reward signals, thereby reducing reliance on supervised formula annotations.
+We demonstrate the effectiveness of \textit{Formula Tuning} through extensive experiments on seven table reasoning benchmarks.
+It substantially improves LLM performance on table reasoning, particularly for tasks involving complex tables and multi-step numerical computation.
+Moreover, \textit{Formula-R1} consistently outperforms prior methods under controlled comparison settings.
+Beyond empirical gains, our extensive analyses provide insights into the role of RL in formula-driven table reasoning, highlighting the broader potential of formula-driven RL to enhance reasoning capabilities in LLMs.